Vishal-Agarwal77/Vishal-Agarwal77/README.md

 ### Hi there 👋
+I am Vishal Agarwal.
+I am passionate about web development.
+I know front-end and currently exploring backend.
+I'm someone who is always on the lookout for modern tools that would improve the experince of the end users.I'm hude Productivity nerd who constantly tries to implement workflows and processes that would help me improve my productivity as a developer.

+TECH STACK:
+- HTML5
+- CSS3
+- JAVASCRIPT
+- BOOTSTRAP
+- CHART.JS
+- MATERIAL UI
+- REDUX
+- REACT ROUTER
+- REACT.JS
+- TAILWIND CSS

 <!--
 **Vishal-Agarwal77/Vishal-Agarwal77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.